Last updated: 051111

 "The eating of ants is incompatible with good digestion."

 In about 80% of all such structures found in termpapers, research proposals, and dissertations, it is better to leave out "the" and "of" and say "eating ants" rather than "the eating of ants."
-Note how that marked omissions improve the flow of the following examples.
+Note how the marked omissions improve the flow of the following examples.

 Caution: Not all gerunds in this form involve an object.
 "The crowing of roosters" and "the eating of roosters" have very different structures lying behind them.
 The result is that "the eating of roosters" can be rewritten as "eating roosters" (so long as it is the roosters who are to be eaten!) with no significant change of meaning.
 On the other hand "crowing roosters" are roosters, but "the crowing of roosters" is the sound.
 It is not easy to make hard and fast stylistic rules that are also simple!